Is Your Ex Not Following the Custody Agreement?

 There are obvious and subtle methods that your Ex might try to use while trying to disobey a child custody ruling.
 Examples of this may include:

-- Scheduling Activities During Your Times – This happens when one parent schedules something with the child(ren) during the other’s visitation times.
-If both parents agree, it is usually not an issue, but if this is done repeatedly, you may want to talk to an attorney as it is a manipulation of the custody plan.
+This happens when one parent schedules something with the child(ren) during the other’s visitation times.
+If both parents agree, it is usually not an issue, but if this is done repeatedly, you may want to talk to an attorney, as it is a manipulation of the custody plan.

-What to Do if Your Ex is Not Obeying the Custody Agreement?
+If Your Ex is Not Obeying the Custody Agreement, What Can You Do?